essif-lab/framework/docs/vision-and-purpose.md

 ## Purpose

 :::tip **The purpose of the eSSIF-Lab...**
-... is to specify, develop and validate technological and non-technological (e.g. governance) means that support people, businesses and governments to think about, design and operate their (information) processes and conduct %%business transactions|transaction%% with one another that are electronically supported using SSI technology.
+... is to specify, develop and validate technological and non-technological (e.g. governance) means that support people, businesses and governments to think about, design, adapt, and operate their (information) processes such that they can negotiate and conduct %%business transactions|transaction%% with one another using the electronic support provided by the various SSI technologies.
 :::

 ## Context